WaqasSaleem97/CC_F25/Assignments/Assignment-2/Assignment2.md

 ## Academic Integrity

-- This is an individual assignment (unless instructor specifies otherwise)
+- This is an individual assignment
 - You may discuss concepts but not share code
 - Cite any external resources used
 - Plagiarism will result in zero marks and disciplinary action